SM-65B Atlas: Test history

 Missile 6B broke the streak of successful flights on September 18 when it exploded 82 seconds after liftoff.
 The cause of the failure was traced to a seized turbopump, which resulted in abrupt termination of B-1 engine thrust at T+80 seconds.
 LOX regulator pressure fell off, resulting in gas generator flameout and complete shutdown of both booster engines.
-The missile tumbled and broke up.
+The missile pitched and broke up.
 It was suspected that flying debris from the turbopump ruptured the LOX regulator sense line.
 At liftoff, one of the launcher hold-down arms had also not retracted properly, which resulted in holes being torn in the B-1 thrust structure, however this was quickly ruled out as a cause of the failure.

 The turbopump failure was a persistent problem that had plagued Thor, Jupiter, and Atlas launches, all of which used a variant of the same Rocketdyne engine and which had an extremely marginal turbopump design.
 Two separate problems affected the pump.
 One of these was the tendency of the lubricant oil to foam at high altitude as air pressure decreased, resulting in loss of lubricant and pump seizure.
 The other was the tendency of the bearings to come loose from the centrifugal force caused by the pump's nearly 10,000 rpm operating speed.
 The Army Ballistic Missile Division had replaced all of the turbopumps in their stock of Jupiter missiles and did not experience any turbopump failures after December 1957, but the Air Force resisted doing the same with Thor and Atlas missiles so as to not delay the test program.
 The result was that several pump-related failures occurred in the Thor and Atlas programs during 1958 and only after Atlas 6B did they finally give in and agree to replace the pumps.
 After the failure of Atlas 15A to a turbopump problem in April, the Air Force agreed to a fix for the oil foaming issue by changing the pressure in the gearbox and using a different viscosity of oil but rejected the idea of outright replacing the pumps with the newer model Rocketdyne had developed even though it would have only taken a month to replace the old pumps.